Hunterdon County Alimony Lawyers

 - Alimony payers can apply to relieve themselves of their obligation at the age of retirement

 - If an alimony payer becomes unemployed for 3 months, he or she can apply to reduce the payments

 - For marriages lasting under 20 years, the length of the alimony will only be paid for as long as the marriage lasted. (example: alimony will only be paid for five years if the marriage lasted five years)

-There are a number of ways our Whitehouse Station family law firm can help.
+There are a number of ways our Hunterdon County family law firm can help.
 Whether you are concerned you will be ordered to pay too much or that you will not receive enough, we can represent you with dedication and loyalty to your future well-being.
 We can also help if your ex-spouse is not honoring the agreement or judgment made in your divorce.